-Stephen J. Hoffman, Ph.D., M.D., age 60, has served as our director since February 2010.
+Stephen J. Hoffman, Ph.D., M.D., age 61, has served as our director since February 2010.
 Dr. Hoffman has been a Senior Advisor to PDL BioPharma, Inc. since February 2014.
-Prior to that he served as a managing director at Skyline Ventures, a venture capital firm, from May 2007 until February 2014.
+Prior to that, he served as a managing director at Skyline Ventures, a venture capital firm, from May 2007 until February 2014.
 From January 2003 to March 2007, Dr. Hoffman was a general partner at TVM Capital, a venture capital firm.
-Prior to that, he served as President, Chief Executive Officer and a director of Allos Therapeutics, a biopharmaceutical company, from 1994 to 2002.
-From 1990 to 1994, Dr. Hoffman completed a fellowship in clinical oncology and a residency/fellowship in dermatology, both at the University of Colorado.
-Dr. Hoffman was the scientific founder of Somatogen Inc., a biotechnology company that was acquired by Baxter International, Inc., a global medical products and services company, in 1998, where he held the position of Vice President of Science and Technology from 1987 until 1990.
-He currently serves on the board of directors of Dicema Pharmaceuticals, Inc. and Genocea Biosciences, Inc. Previously, Dr. Hoffman also served on the board of directors of Allos Therapeutics, Inc., a biopharmaceutical company that was acquired by Spectrum Pharmaceuticals, Inc. Dr. Hoffman holds a Ph.D. in bio-organic chemistry from Northwestern University and an M.D. from the University of Colorado School of Medicine.
+Prior to that, he served as President, Chief Executive Officer and a director of Allos Therapeutics, a biopharmaceutical company, from 1994 to 2012; he served as Chairman of the Board from 2002 until its acquisition by Spectrum Pharmaceuticals in 2012.
+Dr. Hoffman holds a Ph.D. in bio-organic chemistry from Northwestern University and an M.D. from the University of Colorado School of Medicine.
 Dr. Hoffman's scientific, financial and business expertise, including his diversified background as an executive officer and investor in public pharmaceutical companies, provides him with the qualifications and skills to serve as a director.